Nerita fulminea. Flamed nerite. Gmelin (1791: sp. 10).

 1285 Four thorned ones of the above, with overarching tip.

 1286 !
-Two yellow thick-shelled Japanese, still unknown dragoon cap resembling limpets.
+Two yellow thick-shelled Japanese, still unknown dragoon cap

 1287 A golden yellow and translucent rare limpet.
 (The golden vlies.)